shariq1989/cookbook/content/recipe/zuppa_toscana.md

 +++
-title = "Olive Garden Copycat Zuppa Toscana" date = "2021-03-28" description = "There are way too many versions of this Olive Garden soup recipe floating around the internet, and honestly, it makes sense!
+title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = "There are way too many versions of this Olive Garden soup recipe floating around the internet, and honestly, it makes sense!
 Zuppa Toscana is delicious.
 Before learning to make it at home, it was the only reason I went to Olive Garden.
 Well, that and the breadsticks.
 This Olive Garden Zuppa Toscana soup is the ultimate comfort food.
 It's creamy and loaded with sausage, potatoes, and bright, crisp kale.
 This recipe is so delicious and filling; the whole family will enjoy it.
 You can make it in a dutch oven, the Instant Pot, or a Crockpot or slow cooker.
 Here is our take on Olive Garden Zuppa Toscana." tags = [